 2. Dock lifts are the only type of equipment that can reach from ground level to all sizes of trucks ranging from low step vans to large refrigerated reefers.
 There is no vehicle size that dock lifts can not service.

 ✓ These units can be mounted on any flat concrete slab (units will sink into blacktop during the summer) and require no pit work, avoiding the cost of a pit.
-Although the cost of a top of ground units may seem higher than the cost of recessed units, it is important to keep in mind that, when the cost of pit construction is added to the equipment prices, top of ground units can be competitive.
+Although the cost of a top-of-ground unit may seem higher than the cost of recessed units, it is important to keep in mind that, when the cost of pit construction is added to the equipment prices, top of ground units can be competitive.

 ✓ It avoids drainage issues and potential interference with underground utilities.